aerickson/OctoPrint-ENS160/README.md

 ### Plotly Temp Graph

+Data is automatically displayed in the Plotly Temp Graph plugin, but the layout can be optimized.

 Editing the OctoPrint config.yaml is the easiest as all options are not exposed in the UI.

 Relevant options are: